Xophmeister/finkl/README.md

 ##### `retn`

-Static implementation required: Return the monad from the given value.
+Class method implementation required: Return the monad from the given value.
 Equivalent to Haskell's:

 ```haskell
 return :: Monad m => a -> m a